Requirements for the Ph.D.

 When a student has met all requirements for a degree, the Graduate Studies Director so informs the Graduate School.
 If a student wishes to graduate (that is, to participate in Commencement and/or to receive a diploma), another formality must be attended to: the student must submit a signed degree card to the Registrar.
 Consult the Academic Calendar for each semester's deadline for submitting degree cards, as well as for other relevant deadlines.

-To graduate at the end of a term (Fall semester, Spring semester, or Summer session), you must be registered during that term for at least one credit hour, and all degree requirements must be met before a certain degree deadline for that term (this deadline is listed on the Academic Calendar).
+To graduate at the end of a term (Fall semester, Spring semester, or Summer session), the student must be registered during that term for at least one credit hour, and all degree requirements must be met before a certain degree deadline for that term (this deadline is listed on the Academic Calendar).
 If the degree requirements are met after the deadline, but before registration for the following term, a student may graduate the following term (provided a Completion Statement has been submitted by the Department to the Graduate School before the beginning of the next semester).
 There is no need to register for the following term.